aeonsflux/webstrike/README.md

 webstrike
 =========

-'webstrike' is a web infiltration framework.
+'webstrike' is aa web infiltration framework.
 It is designed for remote intrusion against targeted webservers.
 It will have the ability to:

 - perform reconnaissance and information gathering against a target:
 	- fingerprint serverside technologies